open-mmlab/OpenPCDet/README.md

 ## License

-`OpenLidarPerceptron` is released under the [Apache 2.0 license](LICENSE).
+`OpenPCDet` is released under the [Apache 2.0 license](LICENSE).

 ## Acknowledgement
-`OpenLidarPerceptron` is an open source project for LiDAR-based 3D scene perception that supports multiple LiDAR-based perception models as shown above.
+`OpenPCDet` is an open source project for LiDAR-based 3D scene perception that supports multiple LiDAR-based perception models as shown above.
 Some parts of `PCDet` are learned from the official released codes of the above supported methods.
 We would like to thank for their proposed methods and the official implementation.